keshavsethi/Codefundo-2019/README.md

  </li>

  <li><h5>Digital identity and blockchain voting </h5>Blockchain could help centralize the management of voter identities.
-Blockchain elections require an assortment of identity data such as government-issued IDs and biometric data collected during online registration to match a voter with his or her digital identity in a government voter registration database.
+Blockchain elections require an assortment of identity data such as Aadhar card  and biometric data collected during online registration to match a voter with his or her digital identity in a government voter registration database.
 Increasingly, biometrics like iris and face data are being used to prove identity in conjunction with voting on blockchain.
 </li>
 <br>